FAQ'S

 We have a very pleasant micro-climate here in Port Jackson, making this a sought-after destination for year round North Island hikes.
 Annual temperatures range from 12 – 26 degrees Celsius.
 As you will be climbing to approximately 600 meters above sea level the temperatures could vary up high.
 We are predominantly dry with an average annual rainfall of 1200 mls.
 We recommend you bring clothes to suit all weather conditions.

 We recommend that you stay in Coromandel Town or Colville.
 There are numerous accommodation and dining options.
-More information is provided when booking the walk.
+More information is provided when booking the walk or please email us.

 Yes.
 You will leave your car at Hiken Bike where you catch the shuttle.
 They live on site so very secure.